Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Introduction

 For \EDEL{$H$}, a classical complexity dichotomy seems more difficult to obtain, as there are nontrivial \Ptime cases.
 We perform such a classification when $H$ is a $t$-edge-coloured graph of order at most~$2$.
 Similar \textsc{$2$-Sat}-based arguments as for \VDEL{$H$} give a FPT algorithm for \EDEL{$H$} when $H$ has order at most $2$.

 For \SWITCH{$H$} when $H$ is a $2$-edge-coloured graph, the classical dichotomy is again more difficult to obtain.
 We perform such a classification by using some characteristics of the switch operation and by giving some reductions to well-known \NP-complete problems.
-In contrast to the two previous cases for the parameterized complexity, we show that for three graphs $H$ of order~$2$, \SWITCH{$H$} is already \W-hard (and cannot be solved in time $f(k)|G|^{o(k)}$ for any function $f$, assuming the ETH\footnote{The Exponential Time Hypothesis, ETH, postulates that \textsc{$3$-SAT} cannot be solved in time $2^{o(n)}(n+m)^c$, where $n$ and $m$ are the input's number of variables and clauses, and $c$ is any integer~\cite{ETH-LB}.}).
+In contrast to the two previous cases for the parameterized complexity, we show that for three graphs $H$ of order~$2$, \SWITCH{$H$} is already \W-hard (and cannot be solved in time $f(k)|G|^{o(k)}$ for any computable function $f$, assuming the ETH\footnote{The Exponential Time Hypothesis, ETH, postulates that \textsc{$3$-SAT} cannot be solved in time $2^{o(n)}(n+m)^c$, where $n$ and $m$ are the input's number of variables and clauses, and $c$ is any integer~\cite{IPZ01}.}).
 For all other $2$-edge-coloured graphs of order~$2$, we prove that \SWITCH{$H$} is FPT.

-Table \ref{table:Results} presents a brief overview of our results.
+Table~\ref{table:Results} presents a brief overview of our results, and Table~\ref{table:order2} lists the classical and parameterized complexities of the three considered problems for all $2$-edge-coloured graphs of order at most~$2$.

 Our paper is structured as follows.
 In Section~\ref{sec:prelim}, we state some definitions and make some preliminary observations in relation with the literature.
 In Section~\ref{sec:classical}, we study the classical complexity of the three considered problems.
 We address their parameterized complexity in Section~\ref{sec:param}.
 Finally, we conclude in Section~\ref{sec:conclu}.